wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 Mutibility and Object Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To reduce the number of object instances you create, and reduce memory usage, a special ``MutableMeasure`` class is available.
 You may want to consider using mutable objects if you are using the units library repeatedly, such as in the robot's periodic loop.
+See :ref:`Java Garbage Collection<docs/software/basic-programming/java-gc:Java Garbage Collection>` for more discussion on creating a large number of small objects.

 ``MutableMeasure`` allows the internal state of the object to be updated, such as with the results of arithmetic operations, to avoid allocating new objects.
 Special care needs to be taken when mutating a measure because it will change the value every place that instance is referenced.
 If the object will be exposed as part of a public method, have that method return a regular ``Measure`` in its signature to prevent the caller from modifying your internal state.